 As Philippine Volcano Belches Ash And Lava, Authorities Warn Of New Eruption

-The Philippines remained on alert Tuesday as authorities declared a "calamity zone" around Taal volcano, which began spewing ash and lava over the weekend.
+The Philippines remained on alert Tuesday as authorities declared a "calamity zone" around Taal Volcano, which began spewing ash and lava over the weekend.
 They warned of indications that it could be on the cusp of a new, more powerful eruption.

-Authorities said they feared the possibility of an event similar to the massive 1991 eruption of Mt.
-Pinatubo, which killed hundreds and blanketed large swaths of the countryside, causing massive mudslides and large-scale economic hardship.
+Authorities said they feared the possibility of an event similar to the massive 1991 eruption of Mount Pinatubo, which killed hundreds and blanketed large swaths of the countryside, causing massive mudslides and large-scale economic hardship.

 On Tuesday, Taal was spurting lava a half-mile into the sky along with a towering plume of volcanic ash — punctuated periodically by flashes of static lighting.